Kong/kubernetes-ingress-controller/docs/references/custom-resources.md

   name: <object name>
   namespace: <object namespace>
   labels:
+    global: "true"   # optional, if set, then the plugin will be executed
+                     # for every request that Kong proxies
-    global: "true" # optional, please note the quotes around true
+                     # please note the quotes around true
-                  # configures the plugin Globally in Kong
-consumerRef: <name of an existing consumer> # optional
-                                            # applies the plugin
-                                            # in on specific route and consumer
 disabled: <boolean>  # optionally disable the plugin in Kong
-config:
+config:              # configuration for the plugin
     key: value
 plugin: <name-of-plugin> # like key-auth, rate-limiting etc
 ```